 Affiliated with the Texas A&M Association of Former Students

-The Western Carolina A&M Club (WCAMC) is pleased to announce $500 and up scholarships to Texas A&M University.
+The Western Carolina A&M Club (WCAMC) is pleased to announce scholarships ranging between $500 and $2000 for each FALL and/or SPRING semester at Texas A&M University.
 The Scholarship(s) will be awarded to deserving Western North Carolina (WNC) High School Seniors attending Texas A&M University for the upcoming fall semester and/or to deserving WNC students currently enrolled at Texas A&M. Please keep this information sheet in a safe place for future reference.

 DEADLINE: Application and required documents must be postmarked by March 31.